SidhantAl/Assignment4---Chicago/README.md

  - Following the nav bar is the hero class that acts as the main eye-catcher.
  - The main body text of general information and the work and academic experience are put into two separate rows.
 The latter row contains two columns divided half/half across the page using the bootstrap col-sm-6 properties.

+##Coder

+###Validation Errors
+Due to the use of php includes on the site, the main HTML files are missing their doctype declarations, causing the W3C validator to only look for correct markup syntax.
+This causes an issue with the use of the &copy; symbol used throughout the pages.